-The Post-Construction Storm Water Management in New Development and Redevelopment program was successfully implemented in 2016.
+The Post-Construction Storm Water Management in New Development and Redevelopment program was successfully implemented in 2018.
 To address post-construction runoff control, the Port requires a plan review of proposed permanent storm water conveyance, drainage, and/or treatment designs.
 The Port reviews preliminary design plans to ensure consistency with the SWMP and Port-wide drainage plan.
+A Post-Construction Site Form must be prepared by the Contractor and signed by the Port before design may proceed.
 To ensure that post-construction storm water quality controls have been addressed, the responsible party for each construction project is required by applicable state and federal storm water regulations to prepare a post-construction design for permanent storm water controls, if applicable.
-Designs for permanent storm water controls must receive a storm water design plan review and letter of non-objection from ADEC prior to construction.
+Designs for permanent storm water controls must also receive a storm water design plan review and letter of non-objection from ADEC prior to construction.
 The post-construction storm water controls design should incorporate plans and specifications, including explanations of the proposed storm water quality control measures, BMPs, and standard operating procedures (SOP) that will be used to prevent discharge of pollutants to the MS4 upon completion of project construction.